2026 Amboseli National Park Fees

 2026 Amboseli National Park Access Fees for Adults.

-Non-residents pay 90USD, African citizens pay 50USD, Residents pay 2,025KSH and East African Citizens pay 1,500KSH.
+Non-residents pay 90USD, African citizens pay 50USD, Residents pay 2,025KSH, and East African Citizens pay 1,500KSH.
 These 2026 Amboseli National Park access fees are paid per person per day, and are valid for up to 24 hours only.

 2026 Amboseli National Park Access Fees for Children and Students.